 - 11. What to do in Trier at Night, Trier Nightlife

 1. Sightsee the Porta Nigra, Trier’s Old Roman Gate

-Porta Nigra is a 2nd century fortified gate of the Roman town walls.
+Porta Nigra is a 2nd-century fortified gate of the Roman town walls.
 It is one of the most notable Trier attractions that you should include in your things to see in Trier.
-This massive gate stands at the north entrance to the Old Trier town.
+This massive gate stands at the north entrance to Old Trier town.

-The name Porta Nigra is Latin, meaning ‘Black Gate’.
-It is one of the UNESCO World Heritage Sites in Germany and the largest structure in Northern Europe.
-This structure was at one point converted into a church, but Napoleon reverted to its Roman appearance.
+The name Porta Nigra is Latin, meaning ‘Black Gate.’
+It is one of Germany’s UNESCO World Heritage Sites and the largest structure in Northern Europe.
+This structure was eventually converted into a church, but Napoleon reverted to its Roman appearance.

 See Related: Best Day Trips from Hamburg, Germany